 The Automatic Speedmaster

 The movements of the no-date Speedmaster Reduced watches went by different names over the years.
 First Caliber 1140 (1988), followed by Caliber 1141 (1996), then Caliber 1143 (1996), and finally Caliber 3220 (2000).
-Regardless of the name, the movement is a time-only ETA 2892-A2 base fitted with a Dubois Dépraz 2020 chronograph module.
+Regardless of the name, the movement is virtually the same – a time-only ETA 2892-A2 base fitted with a Dubois Dépraz 2020 chronograph module.
 The Omega Caliber 3220 offers users a 40-hour power reserve.

 Due to the movement, the layout of the Speedmaster Reduced dial has the trio of registers spread out quite significantly where they are almost touching the outer minute track.
 Compare that to the Speedmaster Professional models where the three sub-dials are positioned much closer to the center.
 Also take note of the “AUTOMATIC” label on the dial, just under the Omega Speedmaster logo.
 This takes the place of the “PROFESSIONAL” branding seen on the classic full-size model and denotes that the Speedmaster Reduced is powered by a self-winding movement.

 As Omega initially promised, the Speedmaster Reduced is a smaller and less expensive version of its more famous Speedy Pro brother.
 Some may also argue it is a more practical version thanks to its self-winding movement.
 A great looking chronograph at a reasonable price point, the Speedmaster Reduced continues to be a popular option in the secondary market – even if Omega no longer manufactures it.